What is an enhanced annuity?

 How do I qualify for an enhanced annuity?

 Your life expectancy will be assessed based on health and lifestyle conditions, using a 'common quotation form'.
 This ascertains the seriousness of your impairment.

-This is normally completed by your adviser and sent to each potential provider.
+This is normally completed by your financial adviser (if you have one) and sent to each potential provider.
 You may have to provide supporting evidence from your doctor in cases of severe illness, but a medical examination is hardly ever required.

 Remember to be completely honest about the degree of your illness.
 And if your condition deteriorates after the purchase, the amount you receive won’t increase.

 You can use the checklist below to make sure you get the best enhanced annuity for you.

 - If you have an adviser, they must ask about your health and lifestyle to see whether you're eligible for an enhanced annuity.
 Make sure you mention this to them.